 - Create a diagonal line from each 7" mark.
 Repeat until design is complete.

-- Use a color of your choice and small foam roller to paint at least 2 coats of paint.
+- Use a color of your choice and a small foam roller to paint at least 2 coats of paint.
 Use a paint brush to trim out the edges of the wall.

 - Continue untill all the tape is off.
 Touch up the paint as needed.